-Served from a mixed model for repeated measures (MMRM) with treatment group, visit, treatment group-by-visit interaction as fixed effect, baseline value as a Cerevel Therapeutics Holdings, Inc.
+Derived from a mixed model for repeated measures (MMRM) with treatment group, visit, treatment group-by-visit interaction as fixed effect, baseline value as a covariate © Cerevel Therapeutics Holdings, Inc. and the measurements within subject as repeated measures.
+An unstructured covariance matrix was used.